skypjack/skypjack/README.md

 Something about me:

 * 🔭 I’m currently working on **Minecraft**, thanks to the Microsoft Mojang Studios :astonished: and I'm very grateful for this opportunity.
 * 💻 I'm a freelancer.
-Don't hesitate to contact me if you want to offer a collaboration.
+Don't hesitate to contact me if you want to collaborate.
 Fond of C++, gaming and high perf.
 * 📫 Check the links in my profile.
 Feel free to ping me to say _hello_, introduce yourself and have a chat. 🙂

 #### 🙏 Support me if you like ...